phip1611/phipscligame/README.md

 You can walk around and collect coints.
 For each coin the controller gives you a light force feedback.
 Each time you hit the barrier you get a strong force feedback.

+### How to build/start
+This is written in Rust.
+Make sure you have rustup/cargo installed.
+Clone this repository and `$ cargo run --release`.
+You must have an xbox controller attached to your system, e.g. via bluetooth.

 ### Screenshot
 - Player (X) is red